laegsgaardTroels/gradient-descent/README.md

-# Hodrick Prescott Filtering
+# Gradient Descent

-An example of Hodrick Prescott Filtering and some thoughts.
+An example of gradient descent.